 Rio: Carnival World and Seafood Buffet (requires $25 upgrade)

 Pass prices starts at $69.99 plus tax per person and are valid for a 24-hour period from when you initially purchase it.
 The Bacchanal at Caesars Palace and the Rio seafood buffet require an upgrade listed above, but in our opinion, it is well worth it (Bacchanal is one of our favorite Vegas buffets).
-Weekend and holiday prices are $79.99.
+Weekend prices are $79.99 ($99.99 on holidays).
 It is good for as many visits as you like during buffet business hours within that 24-hour period.

 You will be given a special wristband for entry, or you can use your Total Rewards card with photo ID if you are a member.
 Total Rewards Members can purchase the buffet of buffets pass for a reduced price of $59.99 weekdays and $69.99 on weekends.